-Apprenticeships can be an important way for young people to get into employment and earn while they learn.
-But young workers should not be used as cheap labour and need the protection of a union around them.
+Apprenticeships can be a wonderful route into employment and provide the opportunity for people to earn while they learn.
+However apprenticeships need to be well-funded, provide training and lead to a meaningful job.
+Apprentices should not be used as cheap labour and need the protection of a union around them.

 What is an apprenticeship?